 This means there's no drop-out when playing different content in different zones, and total synchronisation when playing the same track in all zones at once.

-Such solvable issues aside, the Play:5 is the perfect way to begin or extend your Sonos system.
+The Play:5 is the perfect way to begin or extend your Sonos system.

-See also: Sonos Playbar review
+MORE: Sonos Playbar review